 The Delta ISB invited seven scientists to prepare written commentaries on the discussion paper and to participate in a panel discussion with the Delta ISB.
 The panelists provided very insightful commentary and were generous in their responses (http://deltacouncil.ca.gov/pdf/isb/meeting-materials/2020-01-27-isb-panel-response-rapid-change.pdf).
-The written commentaries were made public prior to the Delta ISB's meeting on January 30, 2020, and the invited panelists had read each other's contributions.
+The written commentaries were made public prior to the Delta ISB's meeting on January 30, 2020, and the invited panelists had read each other's contributions in advance of the panel discussion.